Thorinair/LumaDriver/README.md

 * **Enabled** - Enables AudioLink integration.
 * **Automatic Switchover** - Monitors the audio throughput in AudioLink in order to decide whether idle animations should be playing instead when there is no audio.
-* **Maximize Colors** - Increases the intensity of ColorChord generated colors.
+* **Maximize Colors** - Maximizes the intensity of Theme Colors and ColorChord generated colors.
+* **Use Theme Colors** - Enables the usage of AudioLink Theme Colors for all Color Control options.
+Themes can be customized programatically on AudioLink or adjusted directly on the AudioLink Controller.
+By default, Theme Colors act as ColorChord.
+Disabling this option **forces** ColorChord instead.
 * **Reactive Pixel Enabled** - Enables the AudioLink integration with the Legendary Shader Audio Reactivity features.
 * **Reactive Pixel Lows Band** - Defines AudioLink band to use for the Lows audio reactivity.
 * **Reactive Pixel Highs Band** - Defines AudioLink band to use for the Highs audio reactivity.
 * **Zone X Color Control** - Defines source of colors for the zone.
-Can be either the idle animation or one of the ColorChord colors.
+Can be the idle animation, a Theme Color, or one of the ColorChord colors.
 * **Zone X Audio Band** - Defines AudioLink band to use for the zone.
-* **Enable Gradient X Color Control** - Enables the ColorChord control of the gradient.
+* **Enable Gradient X Color Control** - Enables the Theme Color or ColorChord control of the gradient.
-* **Gradient X Stop A Color Control** - Defines ColorChord source for the first color stop.
+* **Gradient X Stop A Color Control** - Defines Theme Color or ColorChord source for the first color stop.
-* **Gradient X Stop C Color Control** - Defines ColorChord source for the end color stop.
+* **Gradient X Stop C Color Control** - Defines Theme Color or ColorChord source for the end color stop.
 * **Gradient X Audio Band** - Defines AudioLink band to use for the gradient.
 * **Reverse Gradient X Audio** - Reverses the animation of the AudioLink flowing animation on the gradient.
 * **Gradient X Audio Length** - Shortens or lengthens the AudioLink flowing animation on the gradient.